lrcouto/42_cpp/README.md

   **June 29th 2022** - Ex02-module05 done.
 Expecting to finish tomorrow.

   **June 30th 2022** - Finished module_05, ready to turn in.
 This one was a drag.
 Hoping the last 3 will be a little more interesting.

+  **July 05th 2022** - Procrastinated.
+Bored with the project.
+Trying to pick up the pace.